dav-pascual/dav-pascual/README.md

 - 👋 Hi, I’m @dav-pascual!
 - 👀 I'm an engineer with experience in development and DevOps
-- 🌱 In this repository you can see some of my projects.
+- 🌱 In this repository you can see some of my projects and open source contributions.
 - 📫 You can also contact me on linkedin: [David Pascual](https://www.linkedin.com/in/david-pascual-hernandez/)
 - 🙂 Looking forward!